GabeHiemstra/gulp-obsolete-images/README.md

-note: with this fork I want to achieve the following:

-remove the forced output

-remove support for angular image source

-add support for data-src attribute commonly used in lazy-loading

 # Unused Images

 List all images that are not referenced in your html and css.
 Images in HTML (or PHP) are found when used in the img[src] or img[data-src] attribute, as well as in the link[href] and meta[contact].
 After being found, their names are matches starting from the first / to the end of the filename, if they have the following extension: .png, .gif, .jpg, .jpeg, .pdf, .xml, .apng, .svg or .mng.